 🔼The name Midian in the Bible

 Midian is a son of Abraham with Keturah (Genesis 25:2).
+One of his five brothers is called Medan, which differs from Midian only slightly.
 They lived in Arabia but maintained a lively international trade, which is how Midianite (מדינים) traders could transport Joseph from Canaan to Egypt (Genesis 37:28) and sell him to Potiphar (Genesis 37:36, now spelled מדנים).

 Four centuries later Moses fled from Egypt to the land of Midian (Exodus 2:15).
 There he met Jethro, the priest of Midian, and married his daughter Zipporah.
 Stephen commemorated this event in his sermon to the council (Acts 7:29, spelled Μαδιαν, Madian).